IsiaqAdedayo/GitHubRepoClone/README.md

 # GitHubRepoClone
-It's a recreate of the github repository page
+It's a recreate of the github repository page using graphql

 LINK: https://git-repo-clone.netlify.app/